NMA confirms arrest of fake doctor in Lagos

 By Chioma Obinna

-The Lagos State branch of the Nigeria Medical Association, NMA, yesterday confirmed the arrest of a fake doctor one Dr Poroye O. Franklin who paraded himself as a registered medical practitioner in a private hospital in the state.
+The Lagos State Branch of the Nigeria Medical Association, NMA, on Sunday confirmed the arrest of one Dr Poroye O. Franklin who was said to be parading himself as a registered medical practitioner in a private hospital in Lagos.

-The Chairman, Lagos NMA, Dr Benjamin Olowojebutu, in a statement issued yesterday, said the letter from the Medical and Dental Council of Nigeria, MDCN, showed that the license submitted by the alleged fake doctor, identuified as Dr. Poroye Franklin, the folio number submitted by him belonged to another doctor.
+In a press statement signed by the Chairman, Lagos NMA, Dr Benjamin Olowojebutu said the letter from the Medical and Dental Council of Nigeria, MDCN, showed that the license submitted by the alleged doctor was fake and the folio number submitted belonged to another doctor.

 Olowojebutu explained: “A few days ago, the attention of NMA Lagos State was called to a situation in one of our private hospitals operating in Lagos State concerning suspicion that one Dr Poroye O. Franklin, who was parading himself as a registered Medical Practitioner was not one, but instead a quack